supermemo-wiki/SuperMemo.Wiki/blogs/naess/futureofsupermemo.md

 Result: exemplary cloze with `[...](hint)`

+Tons of alt+lefting and navigating saved!
 Luckily JamesB has created SMA plugin for this, however the prompt is to be improved.